caotic123/PomPom-Language/README.md

 For now, we don't have a detailed tutorial of "how to do it", but just studying the code and re-implementing it would be appropriated approach (and easy).
 As COC, λΠ-calculus is very straightforward to implement, you only need to worry about unification and the normalization strategy. *If you have any question please submit it*
 ![Rules](https://i.imgur.com/zdBnyGI.jpg)

-We only made a slight modification by extending the universes, Set : Type.
+*We only made a slight modification by extending the universes, Set : Type*.
+The unification system is "ad-hoc", you could copy from Agda unification algorithm, for example.
+The subtyping rules of optional constructors are something that can be detailed more with formal rules, but for now, we don't have a formal specification of it.

 # Some other details